-He's been up to the challenge since leaving Microsoft, where he helped take the Xbox brand from the country's number three game console to number one as director of marketing.
+He's been up to the challenge since leaving Microsoft, where he helped take the Xbox brand from

+Above: Toronto-area's CF Sherway Gardens held the grand opening of its 210,000-squarefoot renovation last month, which includes a flagship Harry Rosen, expanded Sporting Life and Ted Baker London. the country's number three game console to number one as director of marketing.
 He also led Xbox One's Canadian launch in 2013, and helped forge Microsoft's retail partnership with Best Buy Canada to help market the Windows brand.